augusto-queirantes/nvim/README.md

 ## Prerequisites

-1. neovim version 0.9 or higher, can't be installed using snap
+1. neovim version 0.9 or higher, can't be installed using snap.
+You can install it by following [this doc](https://github.com/neovim/neovim/wiki/Installing-Neovim#ubuntu)

 ## Setup